 Another way to measure rental prices is measured per square meter of rented housing.
 In this sense, we also have a very instructive table that relates the price per square meter according to the rental years for the different years considered:

-As we can see, again, a strong growth from 2017 especially in the lower tranches (that is, in the newer rents).
-We also see that the rental price is lower the more years you have been living in rent and that it tends to decrease with respect to the new contracts as the years progress.
+As we can see, again, a marked growth especially in the lower brackets (ie, in the newest rentals, less than 1 year old).
+We also see that the rental price is lower the more years you have been living in rent and that it tends to decrease with respect to new contracts as the years go by.

 First of all we would like to emphasize that no need to be resident in Andorra to buy an Andorran real estate.
-Anyone of legal age can do it as long as they have a clean criminal record and can prove it with their proper certificate.
-Nor does it have any impact on prices or taxes, fees and expenses that must be undertaken, only if it is leased, the tax treatment of the returns is different.
+Any person of legal age can do it as long as they have a clean criminal record and can prove it with their proper certificate.
+Nor does it have any repercussions on prices or taxes, rates and expenses that must be undertaken, only in the case of leasing it, the tax treatment of the returns is different. therefore can invest in Andorra buying a home without any impediment.

 Yes indeed, it is essential to have an Andorran bank account, since payments must be made within the Principality and constitutes proof of the legal origin of the funds contributed by virtue of the regulations against money laundering.